 There are a number of practical reasons to connect Slack with Trello using an automated workflow solution.
 Both Slack and Trello have their own unique benefits for working professionals operating remotely, and in-person with teammates.
 Above all, they’re ideal for collaboration and communication throughout a project’s lifecycle.
-Supporting Slack and Trello with automation is a logical next step for any power user, since integrating these powerful tools enables you to:
+Supporting Slack and Trello with automation is a logical next step for any power user.

 - Create a new card in Trello whenever you send a message in a specified Slack channel.